 Definitely the summer sublet apartment, which is the most popular option among SLI students.
 The dormitories offer the convenience of furniture, no need to haggle with landlords, and the guarantee of everything working, but that comes with a price.

-Give us a call!
+Get in touch with us!
 We’re happy to let you know whether we think you’ll be in a good spot.
-We want to be sure you’ll be in a safe, well-located spot so you can focus on your studies!
+We want to be sure you’ll be in a safe, well-located spot so you can focus on your studies.